mantlenetworkio/mantle-tutorial/cross-dom-bridge-erc20/README.md

-# Bridging ERC-20 tokens with the Mantleio SDK
+# Bridging ERC-20 tokens with the Mantle SDK

 This tutorial teaches you how to use the Mantlenetwork SDK to transfer ERC-20 tokens between Layer 1 and Layer 2.
 While you _could_ use [the bridge contracts](https://github.com/mantlenetworkio/mantle-v2/blob/develop/packages/contracts/contracts/L1/messaging/L1StandardBridge.sol) directly